myltik/azure-docs.ru-ru/articles/app-service-web/web-sites-create-web-app-using-vscode.md

 <properties
-   pageTitle="Создание веб-приложения ASP.NET 5 в Visual Studio Code"
-   description="В этом учебнике показано, как создать приложение ASP.NET 5, используя Visual Studio Code." services="app-service\web" documentationCenter=".net"
-   authors="erikre"
+   pageTitle="Create an ASP.NET 5 web app in Visual Studio Code" description="This tutorial illustrates how to create an ASP.NET 5 web app using Visual Studio Code." services="app-service\web" documentationCenter=".net" authors="erikre"